blackducksoftware/ose-scanner/README.md

 - Rainbows and Unicorns

 We believe that sharing is important, and encouraging our peers is even more important.
-Part of contributing to kubicorn means respecting, encouraging, and welcoming others to the project.
+Part of contributing to (ose_scanner) means respecting, encouraging, and welcoming others to the project.
 ```

+Thanks again kris !
 ## License

 Apache License 2.0